Books and Edited Volumes

 "Wrinkles in Time: On the Problem of Mi la ras pa's Dates."
 Under review with Acta Orientalia.

-"Opening the Eyes of Faith: Constructing Tradition in a Sixteenth-Century Catalogue of Tibetan Religious Poetry" Revue d’Etudes Tibétaines.
-Spring 2015.
+"Opening the Eyes of Faith: Constructing Tradition in a Sixteenth-Century Catalogue of Tibetan Religious Poetry" Revue d’Etudes Tibétaines, no. 32.
+Avril (2015): pp. 87-151.
 Co-authored with Stefan Larsson.
+PDF

 “Redacting Sacred Landscape in Nepal: The Vicissitudes of Yolmo’s Tiger Cave Lion Fortress.”
 In Highland Passages: Himalayan Studies in Honor of Hubert Decleer.
 Boston: Wisdom Publications.
 2014.